stasm/innerself/README.md

   - a single store,
   - a `dispatch` function,
   - reducers,
-  - and even a logging midldeware!
+  - and even an optional logging middleware for debugging!

 It does all of this by serializing your component tree to a string and assigning it to `innerHTML` of a root element.
 I know this sounds like I'm